johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-07-20-azure-container-apps-bicep-bring-your-own-certificates-custom-domains/index.md

 ![Screenshot of Azure Portal on the certificates screen](screenshot-azure-portal-bring-your-own-certificates.webp)

 Note the "Add certificate" button.
-Use that to upload your certificate.
+Use that to upload your certificate - in my case that's the `poorclaresarundel.org.pem` file.
 You'll need to provide the password for the certificate too.
 Oh and you'll be asked for a friendly name.
 We'll remember the friendly name you use - we'll need it later.

 This is a real world example; my aunt's website.
 My aunt is Poor Clare nun and, for years, I've done an average job of maintaining her [convent's website](https://www.poorclaresarundel.org/).
-If I was her, I'd be wishing her nephew was a designed rather than an engineer.
+If I was her, I'd be wishing her nephew was a designer rather than an engineer.
 Or maybe an engineer with more of a sense what looks good.
 But here we are - she's a nun and so consequently much too nice to say that.
 Anyway, I digress.
 The point is, I've got a certificate for her website and I'm going to use it here.

 ![screenshot of uploaded certificate in the Azure Portal](screenshot-azure-portal-bring-your-own-certificates-uploaded.webp)

 ## Bicep for the custom domain

-Whilst I haven't managed to work out how one would handle the certificate upload in Bicep, I have worked out how to handle the certificate in the Azure Container App once it's uploaded with regards to custom domains.
+I haven't managed to work out how one would handle the certificate upload in Bicep (and I rather suspect it is not supported).
+However, I have worked out how to handle the certificate in the Azure Container App once it's been uploaded with regards to custom domains.
 Find the `Microsoft.App/containerApps` resource in your Bicep and add a `customDomains` property to it.
 It should look something like this:

 ```bicep
 resource environment 'Microsoft.App/managedEnvironments@2022-10-01' = {